 6. Treasure Hunt

 Treasure hunt is another one of our German Shepherd’s favorite games because it means she gets to eat treats.
 You only need a few of your pet’s favorite treats and some places to hide them to play this game.
 To get started, hide a treat in plain sight, then let your dog see you hide another behind a wall.
-Tell it to “find it” to initiate the hunt if it doesn’t look for it.
+Tell them to “find it” to initiate the hunt if they don’t look for it.
 Try a few more easy hides, and when your dog starts to catch on, you can make them a little more difficult.
 Once your dog has mastered the game, you can say “find it” at any time, and your dog will begin to search the house for a treat.